January 29, 2013

 As my mother, uncle, and I left the VA today, where they had taken care of him as though he were family, I was immediately brought to tears at the sight outside.
 In his honor, they’d lowered the flags to half staff.
 For all that he has meant to me and my family, his service and sacrifice has touched countless more and I couldn’t be more proud to be his granddaughter.
 He is a man of no equal.

 I choke up as I tell my daughters, two of his six great-grandchildren, of his passing as they returned home from school today.
 Though youthful and innocent, their eyes well up, and they feel the sting of the news deeply.
-Its nearly impossible to find the words to bring comfort.
-Taylor collapses in my arms chest heaving, at nearly 11 she’s had so many memories with him she’ll cherish that now just feel like wounds.
+It is nearly impossible to find the words to bring comfort.
+Taylor collapses in my arms with her chest heaving, at nearly 11 she’s had so many memories with him she’ll cherish that now just feel like wounds.
 She can’t even speak.

 Then, quietly, small tears coming down her cheeks, my Cate asks, “But mom, how can we lose our Papa?
 He was just here yesterday.”

-There it is.
 I wonder the very same thing.
 I wonder how we’ll get by without him.
-And I wonder how we were lucky enough to have him in the first place.
+I wonder how we were lucky enough to have him in the first place.